Legal and tax tips when buying New York property

 The key word is “investing.”
 Foreign and domestic objectives will converge when discussions are about return on investment (ROI) and valuations.

 Foreign buyers though may have a more practical reason to invest in New York property and US property.
 They feel it is a good place to diversify their holdings so as to reduce risk at the local country level perhaps politically.
 A recent example of this is the Peruvian family that invested $27 million in condos at Waterline Square.
-They felt it was a good place to diversify and put their cash into a relatively safe place amid the current (COVID 19) pandemic.
+They felt it was a good place to diversify and put their cash into a relatively safe place amid the COVID 19 pandemic.

 Deal example (below): Represented investor client in purchasing and then renting out this condo in Downtown Manhattan.
 17 feet ceilings and double exposure to the South and West make the space very large and airy.
 Property is one block south of World Trade Center.